 After you successfully complete the exam, the VEC collects your infromation from your VE team and, after carefully screening it, forwards the information thereon to the FCC for processing.
 Your operating authority begins when your license grant information appears on the amateur service licensee database of the Universal Licensing System.

 Common Filing Tasks

-Amateur licensees can submit applications using the Universal Licensing System (ULS) or paper applications using Form 605.
+Amateur licensees are required to submit applications using the Universal Licensing System (ULS).
 Common filing tasks include: